neelsmith/greek102/docs/assignments/composition1/index.md

 # Composition 1

-Compose a brief composition according to the following instructions.
+Using the vocabulary glosses for your previous grammatical analysis and reading assignment, compose a brief composition according to the following instructions.

 1. All sentences should be coordinated: you should have no cases of  *asyndeton*.
 2. Use at least three participles.